ipfs/team-mgmt/drafts/project-management-process.md

 ### Contributor

-TODO: *Define Contributor.
+*We're still working on a better definiton of Contributor.
 See https://github.com/ipfs/pm/issues/182*

 In general, a **Contributor** is anyone who contributes Code, Designs, Documentation, Marketing Materials or other improvements to a Project.

 ### Maintainer

-TODO: *Define Maintainer See https://github.com/ipfs/pm/issues/182*
+*We're still working on a better definiton of Maintainer See https://github.com/ipfs/pm/issues/182*

 In general a **Maintainer** is someone who plays a more active role in governance, has additional decision making power, and has taken on responsibility for maintaining the health of the software.